frederic-perez/AmE-dictionary/dictionary.md

 __stammers__ _The consensus was shrugs and stammers._
 __stamp out__ _Policemen took their own steps to stamp out smoking on the railways._
 __stamped__
-__stance__ :five: _n_ The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
+__stance__ :six: _n_ The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
 __stanch__ _v_
 __stand strong__
 __stand tall__